 Statement of company details

-- is making its first purchase of land in Tasmania (ie. it has not at any time owned land in the State); or
+- is making its first purchase of land in Tasmania (ie. it has not at any time owned land in that State); or

-- has not owned land in Tasmania in the past three financial years, but is now purchasing land in the State.
+- has not owned land in Tasmania in the past three financial years, but is now purchasing land in that State.

 If your company is a member of a group and a statement is being completed on behalf of the group by the nominated group member, it will be sufficient if your company details are included in the group declaration.